apache/drill/_docs/performance-tuning/070-monitoring-metrics.md

 * **Counters**
 A counter is a snapshot of the count of metrics at a particular point in time.
 (A gauge for an [AtomicLong](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/atomic/AtomicLong.html) instance.)
 See [Counters]({{site.baseurl}}/docs/monitoring-metrics/#counters).
 * **Histograms**
 A histogram measures the statistical distribution of values in a stream of data.
+See [Histograms]({{site.baseurl}}/docs/monitoring-metrics/#histograms).
 * **Meters**
 A meter measures the rate of events over time, for example requests per second.
 Drill currently does not use meters to report system-level metrics.
 * **Timers**
 A timer measures the rate that a particular piece of code is called and the distribution of its duration.
+See [Timers]({{site.baseurl}}/docs/monitoring-metrics/#timers).

 ## Remote Monitoring
 You can enable the remote JMX Java feature to monitor a specific JVM from a remote location.
 You can enable remote JMX with or without authentication.
 See the [Java documentation](http://docs.oracle.com/javase/7/docs/technotes/guides/management/agent.html).